eISSN: 2707-2797

 Hatim Jroundi, Mustapha Ahsaini

 PAMJ-CM.
 2020; 2:118.
-Published 17 Mar 2020 | doi:10.11604/pamj-cm.2020.2.118.22290
+Published 17 Mar 2020 | DOI: 10.11604/pamj-cm.2020.2.118.22290

 Lower urinary tract symptoms associated with Parkinson´s disease are frequent, they affect a third of patients suffering from this disease.
 Dysuria, overactive bladder, and urinary incontinence are the main urinary symptoms of this disease.
 Etiopathogenesis in humans is often multifactorial, it can be neurogenic and obstructive due to the prevalence of prostatic hyperplasia in the age group where Parkinson disease occurs.

-Corresponding author
+Corresponding Author

 Hatim Jroundi, Department of Urology, Hassan II University Hospital Center (Sidi Mohammed Ben Abdellah University), Fez, Morocco (jrondihatim@gmail.com)

-Articles published in PAMJ-CM are Open Access and distributed under the terms of the Creative Commons Attribution 4.0 International (CC BY 4.0).
+Articles published in PAMJ Clinical Medicine are Open Access and distributed under the terms of the Creative Commons Attribution 4.0 International (CC BY 4.0).

-The PAMJ - Clinical Medicine (ISSN: 2707-2797) is a subsidiary of the Pan African Medical Journal.
+The PAMJ Clinical Medicine (ISSN: 2707-2797) is a product of the PAMJ.
 The contents of this journal is intended exclusively for professionals in the medical, paramedical and public health and other health sectors.